SML0127/personal-study-notes/Apache/Druid/Set up cluster.md

 ### 1. Download and unzip druid
  - Download druid
    - wget https://downloads.apache.org/druid/0.22.1/apache-druid-0.22.1-bin.tar.gz

  - Unzip
    - tar -xzf apache-druid-0.22.1-bin.tar.gz

 ### 2. Configure runtime.properties in Master / Data / Query server
-Set on one server and then copy it to other servers (in step 7)
+Configure it on one server and then copy it to other servers (step 7)

  - Master server
    - druid.host = master_server_ip (in coordinator-overload/runtime.properties)